 • Will I work independently or as part of a team?

 • When can I expect to hear from you regarding this position?

-What is the company history and how was it started?
+What is the company’s history, and how was it started?

-Hire a professional resume writer to create a dynamic, powerful resume that does what it should, which is to grab the reader’s attention and be placed in the “to be interviewed” pile.
+Hire a professional resume writer to create a dynamic, powerful resume that does what it should, grabbing the reader’s attention and being placed in the “to be interviewed” pile.